Sustainability and NIEHS

 Guiding Principles for NIEHS Environmental Stewardship and Sustainability

-- Minimize Hazardous Waste and Toxic Materials – The NIEHS will minimize the generation of hazardous wastes.
-The Institute will maintain policies and processes for the safe and efficient use, tracking, storage and disposal of hazardous and toxic materials.
+- Minimize Hazardous Waste and Toxic Materials – NIEHS will minimize the generation of hazardous wastes.
+The institute will maintain policies and processes for the safe and efficient use, tracking, storage and disposal of hazardous and toxic materials.

-- Environmentally Responsible Acquisition – The NIEHS will promote environmental responsibility through its contracting and purchasing choices.
-When purchasing products and services, the Institute will strive to obtain the best value by considering life cycle environmental impacts along with cost and functional performance.
+- Environmentally Responsible Acquisition – NIEHS will promote environmental responsibility through its contracting and purchasing choices.
+When purchasing products and services, the institute will strive to obtain the best value by considering life cycle environmental impacts along with cost and functional performance.

-- Green Technology – The NIEHS will recognize the significant impacts of computing, communication, refrigeration and other technologies on human health and the environment.
-The Institute will actively promote the efficient and sustainable use of technology.
+- Green Technology – NIEHS will recognize the significant impacts of computing, communication, refrigeration and other technologies on human health and the environment.
+The institute will actively promote the efficient and sustainable use of technology.

-- Environmental Education and Awareness – The NIEHS will provide ongoing education for all employees, contractors and visitors concerning the importance of environmental responsibility in all Institute operations.
-Further, the Institute will share relevant and accurate information on its environmental performance with the public.
+- Environmental Education and Awareness – NIEHS will provide ongoing education for all employees, contractors and visitors concerning the importance of environmental responsibility in all institute operations.
+Further, the institute will share relevant and accurate information on its environmental performance with the public.